 This is about dressing with sprezzatura.
 For those who didn’t study Italian, that’s a “certain nonchalance, so as to conceal all art and make whatever one does or say appear to be without effort and almost without any thought about it.”
 Does it still sound easy now?
-Here’s your cheat sheet to the “casual” uniform.
+Here’s your cheat sheet for the “casual” uniform.

-Makeup, Perfume, Cologne: No. Some people are allergic to those, so wear either with great restraint or not at all.
+Perfume, Cologne: No. Some people are allergic to those, so wear either with great restraint or not at all.
 Consider how close people are going to get to you before applying.

 Men: Messenger bag.

 Women: Crossbody purse or messenger bag.

 Both are efficient and free your hands for any last-minute texting or phone calls.

 Women: The style can be either bold or minimal.

 Wristwear: Timex, Pebble, Fitbit, or Apple watches are all acceptable.
 Knockoffs will be noticed.
 Better to go without than with a knockoff.

 All About Function